Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Irreducibility of the Priced System

 \section{Irreducibility of the Priced System}

-We justify here our assumption from Section \ref{sec:model} that the infinite-unit solutions we obtain induce a connected graph; to do so, we first need to assume that the graph created by edges $(i,j)$ on which $\phi_{ij}>0$ is strongly connected.
-We then prove that given any solution to the infinite-unit pricing problem, there exists a solution with arbitrarily close objective that also induces a connected graph.
-Throughout this section we work with the flow $f_{ij,\infty}(\p)$ induced by the demands in the infinite-unit system, but suppress all dependencies on $\infty$ in the notation.
+We justify here our assumption from Section \ref{sec:model} that the infinite-unit solutions we obtain induce a connected graph; to do so, we first need to assume that the graph created by edges $(i,j)$ on which $\phi_{ij}>0$ is strongly connected, that is, the directed graph with edge-set $\crl*{(i,j):\phi_{ij}>0}$ contains a path from any node to any other.
+We then prove that given any solution to the infinite-unit pricing problem, there exists a solution with arbitrarily close objective that also induces a strongly connected graph.
+For simplicity, we assume that throughput is the objective, yet the extension to other objectives is immediate.
+Throughout this section we work with the flow $f_{ij,\infty}(\q)$ induced by demands in the infinite-unit system, but suppress all dependencies on $\infty$ in the notation.

-\begin{theorem} Let $\epsilon>0$.
-For any non-decreasing objective and any pricing policy $\p$ that induces a supply circulation $f_{ij}$ on $k$ components in the infinite-unit system, there exists a policy $\p'$ inducing a supply circulation $f_{ij}'$ in the infinite-unit system such that the graph with edge-set $E=\{(i,j):f_{ij}'>0\}$ is strongly connected and the objective with $\p'$ is at least $(1-\epsilon)$ times that of $\p$. \end{theorem}

-\begin{proof} To prove the theorem we repeatedly add flow to edges $(i,j)$ with $f_{ij}=0$, but also take flow away from edges $(\bar{i},\bar{j})$ with $f_{\bar{i}\bar{j}}>0$.
-To ensure that edges of the second kind do not have their flow reduced by too much, we set